Vyankateshkachave05/Contact-app/README.md

 - Functions like `add_contact()`, `open_contact()`, `search_contact()`, and `update_contact()` should be created separately.
 - Although the search option ('s') is listed, it is not yet implemented in the code.

----

-Would you also like me to help you with a polished version that looks even more like a professional project README? 🚀